ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

 #### Law and policy

-!!! code "[Legal Bench](https://github.com/HazyResearch/legalbench/) is an ongoing open science effort to collaboratively curate tasks for evaluating LLM legal reasoning in English."
+!!! abstract "[Legal Bench](https://github.com/HazyResearch/legalbench/) is an ongoing open science effort to collaboratively curate tasks for evaluating LLM legal reasoning in English."

 #### Embodied Devices and Robotics